Donald Rockhill - Obituary

 To his grandchildren, he was the loving grandpa who held the crying babies, filled the role as surrogate father whenever needed, sat with loving patience through numerous daily viewings of E.T., and explained the meaning of "compromise" to a precocious granddaughter.
 He was the grandpa who searched for an open store one Christmas Day, when his grandson cried because Santa hadn't brought the teddy bear he had secretly asked for.
 Grandpa came through with that bear later that day, explaining that Santa had left it at his house by mistake.

 He loved time spent with his family as the years went on.
-Antiquing, hunting, cattle-raising was enjoyed with one son in Texas.
+Antiquing, hunting and cattle-raising were enjoyed with one son in Texas.
 Sharing their stories of years spent at Caterpillar was an important connection with his oldest daughter.
 He helped transport rescue dogs and traveled with another daughter (never quite forgiving her for not stopping at Books-A-Million in South Carolina in 2018).
 He greatly enjoyed in-depth conversations with his younger son.
-His third daughter loved antiquing, gardening, and viewing favorite television programs with him.
-His youngest daughter loved discussing literature, languages, and politics with him, and enjoyed time with him at her favorite bookstore, TAiLS of a Bookworm, in Pekin.
+His third daughter loved antiquing, gardening and viewing favorite television programs with him.
+His youngest daughter loved discussing literature, languages and politics with him, and enjoyed time with him at her favorite bookstore, TAiLS of a Bookworm, in Pekin.
 His grandkids and great-grandkids loved his stories and sense of humor.

 Don became a member of the Facebook community several years ago, sharing posts on history, dogs, the occasional off-color joke, and most recently his disenchantment with the current Administration.
 As a former staunch Republican, he was saddened and angered at the direction his party had taken.
 At the time of his death, he considered himself an Independent.

 Cremation will be accorded, with a private celebration of Don's life at a later date.
-Please remember Don with fondness, laughter, and an appreciation of the man he was.
-If you wish to honor him further, donations to Illinois Cancer Care, 8940 Wood Sage Rd., Peoria, IL 61615 are greatly appreciated.
+Please remember Don with fondness, laughter and an appreciation of the man he was.
+If you wish to honor him further, donations to Illinois Cancer Care, 8940 Wood Sage Road, Peoria, IL 61615, are greatly appreciated.

 .